vkkhambra786/InterviewTask/README.md

 # InterviewTask
 First clone this repo inside have 2 folder frontend and backend.

-Then start docker and pg admin also
+Then start docker and pg admin
-Inside pg amdin create a datbase "Recordss" pls match it with .env file.

   run -
+   docker-compose up --build
    docker-compose up
-  docker-compose up --build

   Then run  http://localhost:3000/ port
   You can able to access our Project.